Random initial data and average shock time in the Fermi-Pasta-Ulam-Tsingou chain

 where $V(z)=z^2/2+\alpha z^3/3+\beta z^4/4$, $q_j$ is the displacement from equilibrium of the $j$-th mass, and $p_j$ its momentum and, without loss of generality, we take the masses and the harmonic constant equal to one and we consider periodic boundary conditions $p_{N+1}=p_1$, $q_{N+1}=q_1$.

 When $\alpha=\beta=0$, the system is a linear harmonic chain which is completely integrable.
 The dynamics of the FES becomes trivial, and no exchange of energy among normal modes is allowed.
 When $\alpha\neq 0$ or $\beta\neq0$, the nonlinearity drives thermalization by coupling the modes and allowing for energy exchange.
-However, in general, the nonlinearity itself is not enough to drive a system to thermalization as proven by nonlinear integrable models such as the Toda chain \cite{Toda1967-B,Hnon1974} where thermalization in the Gibbs ensemble sense does not occur \cite{Goldfriend2019}.
+Although the latter is very common, the nonlinearity by itself is not sufficient to drive thermalization \cite{Toda1967-B,Hnon1974,Goldfriend2019}.

 The energy of the mode $k$ is defined as

 where $\omega_k=|2 \sin( \pi k/N)|$, $\hat{q}_k$ and $\hat{p}_k$ are the Fourier coefficients, e.g.~$\hat{q}_k =(1/\sqrt{N}) \sum_{j=1}^N q_j e^{ i 2 \pi k j/N}$.
 We consider the initial data